suchipi/hex-engine/packages/website/docs/api-2d.md

   /**
    * You can specify an existing Canvas element to render into, if desired.
    * If you do not, one will be created.
+   *
+   * Available since version: 0.0.0
    */
   element?: HTMLCanvasElement;

+  /**
-  /** The background color to set the canvas to prior to drawing each frame. */
+   * The background color to set the canvas to prior to drawing each frame.
+   *
+   * Available since version: 0.0.0
+   */
   backgroundColor: string;
 }): {
+  /* Available since version: 0.0.0 */
   element: HTMLCanvasElement;

+  /* Available since version: 0.0.0 */
   context: CanvasRenderingContext2D;

+  /* Available since version: 0.0.0 */
   backstage: CanvasRenderingContext2D;

+  /* Available since version: 0.0.0 */
   setPixelated: (on: boolean) => void;

+  /* Available since version: 0.0.0 */
   resize(opts: {
     realWidth: number;
     realHeight: number;